JayaswalPrateek/MyCSnotesForME/Cpp.md

 			*/
 			```
 - `string` class
-	- creates an array bigger than the number of characters to maintain buffer capacity.
+	- creates an array bigger than the number of characters to maintain some buffer capacity like vectors
-	- if a modification adds characters more than the available buffer capacity then it internally creates another copy of the array, makes the modification and still leaves some buffer capacity to the newly copied array.
+	- any modification that adds characters more than the available buffer capacity then it internally creates another copy of that array, makes the modification and still leaves some buffer capacity in the newly copied array
 	- `str.length()` gives length of string excluding `\0`
 		- `str.size()` is same as `str.length()`
 	- `str.capcity()` gives the actual capacity of the string including `str.length()`+ 1 due to `\0` + buffer capacity